dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/input-overview.md

 <a name="touch_and_manipulation"></a>
 ## Touch and Manipulation
- New hardware and API in the Windows 7 operating system provide applications the ability to receive input from multiple touches simultaneously. [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] enables applications to detect and respond to touch in a manner similar to responding to other input, such as the mouse or keyboard, by raising events when touch occurs.
+ New hardware and API in the Windows 7 operating system provide applications the ability to receive input from multiple touches simultaneously.
+WPF enables applications to detect and respond to touch in a manner similar to responding to other input, such as the mouse or keyboard, by raising events when touch occurs.

- [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] exposes two types of events when touch occurs: touch events and manipulation events.
+ WPF exposes two types of events when touch occurs: touch events and manipulation events.
 Touch events provide raw data about each finger on a touchscreen and its movement.
 Manipulation events interpret the input as certain actions.
 Both types of events are discussed in this section.

 ### Prerequisites
  You need the following components to develop an application that responds to touch.